 Getting a college degree is an amazing opportunity.
 The dreams you can achieve and the places you can go with a college degree are endless.
-It is our job at the Financial Aid Office to make sure money does not stand in the way of achieving higher education that you may be eligible to receive.
-The types of aid you can obtain for OKWU include Grants, Loans, OKWU Scholarships, and Outside Scholarships.
-Please feel free to contact us at any time if you need any help at all to find out what type of aid is right for you.
+It is our job at the Office of Student Financial Services to make sure money does not stand in the way of achieving higher education that you may be eligible to receive.
+The types of aid you can obtain for OKWU include Grants, Loans, and Outside Scholarships.
+Please feel free to contact us at any time if you need any help at all to figure out which kind of aid is right for you.

 The Federal Pell Grant is given to students who demonstrate financial need based on FAFSA information.
-The grant for full-time students ranges from $5,550 to $555 per year.
+The grant for full-time students will be $5645 per year.

 Supplemental Educational Opportunity Grant (SEOG)

 The SEOG federal grant supplements the Pell Grant and is given to students with the highest financial need.
 The grants at Oklahoma Wesleyan University range from $400 to $2,000 annually.
 OKWU funds are limited by government allocation.
 So, priority is given to those students who apply early.
 The FAFSA processing date is used to determine aid eligibility.
 If verification paperwork is not completed by the priority deadline, funds may be removed.